 2) Agree on a notice period

 In most cases, you’ll have agreed on a notice period when your team member started at the company.
-You’ll also have to decide whether they need to work the entirety of this period or not.
-So have a chat and agree with them when their last day of work will be.
+You’ll also have to decide whether they need to work the entirety of this period or enjoy some time off.
+So have a chat and agree with them when the employee’s last day of work will be.

 It might be the case that they’ve got some unused holidays, which they may want to take as part of their notice period.
 In this instance, check their personal calendar in your staff holiday planner software to work out how much unused leave remains on their file.